GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 <code>[inAppPurchase()](https://www.electronjs.org/docs/latest/tutorial/in-app-purchases)</code>
 method.
-(On the web, the next best thing is the [Digital Goods API](/docs/android/trusted-web-activity/receive-payments-play-billing/), currently limited to Android and Chrome OS.)
+(On the web, the next best thing is the [Digital Goods API](/docs/android/trusted-web-activity/receive-payments-play-billing/), currently limited to Android and ChromeOS.)
 Installers are a common way users have learned to install applications on Windows.
 With Electron.js, it is possible to create [installers](https://www.electronjs.org/docs/latest/api/auto-updater#windows) and make installed applications [update automatically](https://www.electronjs.org/docs/latest/api/auto-updater).
 (On